sayanarijit/sayanarijit.github.io/src/site/notes/life.md

 - If you are confused about how you want to live, focus on how you want to die.

+- If you're doing something you like, wear something different, be unique, be creative, express yourself.

 ## We all are Hypocrites